FanaticsKang/My-Chinese-CV/index.md

 ## 发表论文

 ### [1] __Yifei Kang__, Yu Song, WuWei Ge and Tong Ling, Robust Multi-Camera SLAM with Manhattan Constraint Toward Automated Valet Parking.
-International Conference on Intelligent Robots and Systems(IROS), 2021, accepted.
+International Conference on Intelligent Robots and Systems(IROS), 2021, 7592-7599.
 ### [2] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, Stereo Visual Odometry Algorithm with Rotation-Translation Decoupling for Dynamic EnvironmentsSquare-Root Cubature Kalman Filter and Its Application to SLAM of a Mobile Robot.
 Robot,2014, 36(3), 758-768;
 ### [3] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, Square-Root Cubature Kalman Filter and Its Application to SLAM of a Mobile Robot.
 Robot,2013, 35(2),186-193;
 ### [4] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, SLAM without odometer.
 Journal of ZHEJIANG University, 2014, 48(3): 414-422.